 Women make up a growing proportion of new HIV/AIDS cases in the United States and women of color are disproportionately affected:

-Heterosexual contact is responsible for 72% of HIV infections in women.
+Heterosexual contact is responsible for 86% of HIV infections in women.
 Injection drug use is the second most common way that women acquire HIV.
+Among white women, 32% of HIV diagnoses are attributed to injection drug use.

 Most cases of HIV infection in women are diagnosed in the reproductive years, and an obstetrician-gynecologist often is the first health professional to provide care for an infected woman.